University Law College, Bangalore University: Campus

 From the early days of its inception, ULC was situated in the Central College Campus of Bangalore University, close to the legislative and highest judicial seat of the State.
-However, at the beginning of the academic year 2006-07, ULC shifted from the heritage campus to a new spacious building situated in the sprawling Jnana Bharathi Campus of Bangalore University, which is located on 1100 acre of land close to the Kengeri suburb of Bangalore.
-This state-of-the-art new facility hosts eight class rooms where formal teaching sessions are conducted for both B.A., LL.B. and LL.M. programmes, two seminar halls, an independent library and an administrative block with chambers for the principal, the chairman and dean, and all teaching faculty members.
+However, at the beginning of the academic year 2006-07, ULC shifted from the heritage campus to a new spacious building situated in the Jnana Bharathi Campus of Bangalore University, which is located on 1100 acre of land close to the Kengeri suburb of Bangalore.
+This new facility hosts eight class rooms where formal teaching sessions are conducted for both B.A., LL.B. and LL.M. programmes, two seminar halls, an independent library and an administrative block with chambers for the principal, the chairman and dean, and all teaching faculty members.
 The Bangalore University canteen and other shared facilities are located close by.
 This new eco-friendly campus is also equipped with rain water harvesting system.
 In addition to these facilities, though ULC is a non-residential law college, separate hostel facilities are available for male and female students within the Jnana Bharathi campus of Bangalore University.